markusdumke/reinforcelearn/README.md

 ### Run a reinforcement learning algorithm

 After you created an environment you can use various reinforcement learning algorithms.
 For example, for a tabular environment like  gridworld you can use tabular Q-Learning to solve it and find the optimal action value function Q*.
-You can set various parameters like the step size alpha, the number of episodes, the discount factor or epsilon, the ratio of random actions sampled by an epsilon-greedy behaviour policy.
+You can set various parameters like the learning rate, the number of episodes, the discount factor or epsilon, the ratio of random actions sampled by an epsilon-greedy behaviour policy.

 ```r
 res = qlearning(Gridworld1, n.episodes = 10)